“I’m sending this late on Friday, so I hope you receive it on Monday — didn’t want to send it over the weekend.”

 4. Check that the recipient’s name is correct

-It looks unprofessional when you’ve misspelled someone’s name.
-When cold emailing, it can also be the difference between closing a sale or not.
+When cold emailing, misspelling someone’s name can make the difference between closing a sale or not.
 You don’t have to get these basics wrong as long as you:

 Proofread your email